CovertLab/DeepCell/_pages/03-started.md

 and directing your web browser to [http://localhost:9999/](http://localhost:9999/)

 ## Installation
 While the docker container will let you get started quickly, frequent users will find it more convenient to install the software outside of a Docker container.
 The following installation commands assume you are working on an Ubuntu workstation (version 14.04) with CUDA 8 and cuDNN 5 (and all their dependencies) already installed.
-Further details about installing theano can be found at [http://deeplearning.net/software/theano/install.html](the Theano home page).
+Further details about installing theano can be found at [the Theano home page](http://deeplearning.net/software/theano/install.html).
 We use the bleeding edge installation of Theano, as it contains a pooling function with variable strides which is necessary.
 Begin by running the following commands to install git and the necessary compilers.

 ```bash
 apt-get -y update